stanford-crfm/levanter/docs/Hardware-Agnostic-Training.md

 You need to be logged into your GCP account in your current environment for this command to run properly.
 Information on how to set this up can be found [here](Getting-Started-TPU-VM.md).

 ### Re-Configuring `per_device_parallelism`
-When you switch to a new hardware setup, whether its from GPU to TPU or simply adjusting the number of GPUs, it is important you keep your training batch size (`trainer.train_batch_size`) the same.
-You should however, adjust your `trainer.per_device_parallelism` size to match the new number of accelerators you will be using.
-For example, if you are moving to a v3-32 TPU VM instances, this means you are using v3 TPUs with 32 TensorCores (I found [this page](https://cloud.google.com/tpu/docs/system-architecture-tpu-vm) helpful for understanding TPU terminology).
-Each tensor core can handle a portion of your total batch, so you might set your `trainer.per_device_parallelism` size to be 256 / 32 = 8.
-If you were to set `trainer.per_device_parallelism` to be some suitable value smaller than 8 (like 1, 2, or 4), then Levanter would perform gradient accumulation until 8 examples have been processed by the model on this accelerator.
+When transitioning to a new hardware setup, whether it's switching from GPU to TPU or adjusting the number of GPUs, we recommend maintaining the same training batch size (trainer.train_batch_size) and number of train steps (trainer.num_train_steps) to prevent issues with the learning rate scheduler.

 ## Resuming A Training Run
 Once your new hardware environment is setup and you've moved your training checkpoint over, you can resume your training run with this command: